mongodb/motor/doc/examples/callbacks-and-generators.rst

 With callbacks
 --------------

-Here's an example of an application that can create and display short messages:
+An application that can create and display short messages:

 .. code-block:: python